Alvor1991/PP5-Sports-Sole/README.md

 #### User Stories

-1. As a user, I can register an account so that I can book and manage my appointments online.
+1. As a shopper, I can view a list of sneakers so that I can select some to purchase.

-2. As an admin, I can manage website content so that I can keep info up-to-date and relevant for users.
+2. As a shopper, I can see detailed information for sneakers so that I can make an informed purchase decision.

-3. As a user, I can access the website on any device so that I have a seamless experience on all devices.
+3. As a shopper, I can quickly identify deals and discounts so that I can take advantage of special offers.

-4. As a user, I can view the home page to get an overview of services so I can learn more about the website.
+4. As a shopper, I can view the total cost of selected items so that I can stay within my budget.

-5. As a user, I can view info about the therapist so that I can learn about their credentials and expertise.
+5. As a site user, I can register for an account so that I can have a personalized shopping experience.

-6. As a user, I can view a list of available treatments so that I can choose the appropriate therapy session.
+6. As a site user, I can log in or log out of my account so that I can access my personal information securely.
+7. As a site user, I can recover my password so that I can regain access to my account if I forget it.

-7. As a user, I can create an appointment so that I can schedule a therapy session.
+8. As a site user, I can receive an email confirmation after registering so that I can verify my account creation was successful.

-8. As a user, I can view a list of my appointments so that I can see my scheduled therapy sessions.
+9. As a site user, I can have a personalized user profile so that I can view my order history and save my payment information.
+10. As a shopper, I can sort sneakers by price, rating, or category so that I can easily find the best sneakers for me.
+11. As a shopper, I can sort sneakers by category so that I can find specific types of sneakers quickly.
+12. As a shopper, I can search for sneakers by name or description so that I can find a specific product I'd like to purchase.
+13. As a shopper, I can filter products across multiple categories so that I can find sneakers that meet specific criteria.
+14. As a shopper, I can select the size and quantity of sneakers so that I can ensure I'm ordering the correct product.
+15. As a shopper, I can view the final cost including taxes and shipping so that I know the total amount I'll be charged.
+16. As a shopper, I can complete my purchase securely so that I can confidently buy the sneakers I want.
+17. As a site user, I can sign up for a newsletter so that I can stay informed about new products and offers.
+18. As a store owner, I can add a product so that I can expand my product range.

-9. As a user, I can update my appointments so that I can change the details of a scheduled session.
+19. As a store owner, I can edit or update a product so that I can change product details as needed.

-10. As a user, I can delete my appointments so that I can cancel a session I no longer need.
+20. As a store owner, I can delete a product so that I can remove items that are no longer for sale.
+21. As a store owner, I can manage client testimonials so that I can showcase positive customer experiences.
+22. As a store owner, I can manage FAQs so that I can provide up-to-date information to customers.
+23. As a site user, I can use a contact form so that I can communicate with the store owners for inquiries or support.

 #### Strategy Table